mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 Since GH2 plugins are also Rhino plugins, they are distributed and installed through the regular Rhino *PackageManager* command.
 Grasshopper scans the Rhino plugin install folders for `*.rhp` files, works out which of them contain Grasshopper 2 content, and remembers the verdict per file so subsequent startups stay fast.

-Plugins which are still being developed or debugged can be installed directly from disc; they can be registered by file path from the plugin viewer, which opens with the `GH2Plugins` command in Rhino.
+Plugins which are still being developed or debugged can be installed directly from disk; they can be registered by file path from the plugin viewer, which opens with the `GH2Plugins` command in Rhino.
 The viewer lists every plugin Grasshopper knows about — loaded, failed, or deliberately skipped — along with the components each one provides, making it the first place to look when a plugin does not show up on the canvas.

 Finally, a note on runtimes.
 Rhino can start in either .NET Framework or .NET Core mode, and a plugin installed as a package may ship a separate build for each, placed in subfolders named after their target framework monikers (`net48`, `net8.0`, and so on).
 Grasshopper resolves the copy which best suits the running session at load time, so cross-platform plugins should ship both variants whenever they can.

 # Components

-The basic layout for a component class in GH2 closesly tracks with what you're probably used to, with just a few minor administrative changes.
+The basic layout for a component class in GH2 closely tracks with what you're probably used to, with just a few minor administrative changes.
 As mentioned above, the component identifier is not a property of the class, but rather an attribute of the `IoIdAttribute` type, provided by the `GrasshopperIO.dll` assembly.
 The `Nomen` type bundles together the values which describe and position an object within the Grasshopper user interface; it is used everywhere objects need a name, a descriptive info text, and tab+panel locations.
 The `Nomen` provided in the constructor provides not just the name, info, tab and panel data, but also the `Slot` (placing the component in a specific slot within the panel) and the `Rank` (specifying the importance of the component, affecting sort order within the UI).

 Due to the nature of the (de)serialisation api in GH2, a second constructor is required which takes a single `IReader` argument and calls the base class constructor.
 This is an unfortunate complication caused by the fact that the GH2 deserialisation logic must work for immutable types, requiring deserialisation to be implemented via constructors.